EmptyConsole/Malice-and-Mercy/README.md

 # Malice and Mercy

 A platformer filled with choices...
 Created by Empty Console.
 Found on Discord at shyguygamedev, hfanggamedev, and qorachniuphorbia.

-This platforming game is being submitted into the Summer P5 Play Game Jam.
+This platforming game has been submitted into the Summer p5play Game Jam.

 It's main character is a grim reaper, who must choose between saving or killing a person to advance to the next level.

 Arrow keys to move.